MiguelPelegrina/java_school_online_store_minikube_config/README.md

-# Java School Online store minikube configuration
+# Kubernetes minikube configuration
 ## Useful commannds:
 ### To run a Kubernetes minikube:
--
+- Install Kubernetes on your device: [https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/](https://kubernetes.io/docs/tasks/tools/)
 ### To run all the applications and servers:
 - Set up the docker context as default: ```docker context use default```
 - Start the minikube: